wandealves/workshop_agent_ai/README.md

 ## Pull a model

-docker exec -it ollama ollama pull qwen2.5:3b
+docker exec -it ollama ollama run qwen2.5:3b

 ## Remove a model